My Cedar Waxwing Larry

 I believe I'll have him for another 2 weeks, the last of which I will have him in a covered flight cage outside during the day so he can get used to the sights and sounds of his future environment.

-brought to me by a lady who found him trying to hide at the base of the tree he was probably born in.
+Larry was brought to me by a lady who found him trying to hide at the base of the tree he was probably born in.

 His parents were probably nearby, the problem is that this tree was located in the yard of a Dairy Queen and was a favorite place for children to sit and play while enjoying their ice cream.